 Trust in Education is a grass-roots organization, providing educational, economic and health care assistance to villages in Afghanistan.
 We inform and enlist Americans to become directly involved in the reconstruction of Afghanistan.

-All the work we do in Afghanistan emerges from the partnerships with the villagers we have developed through more than eight years of experience in country.
+All the work we do in Afghanistan emerges from the partnerships with the villagers we have developed through more than ten years of experience in country.
 We strongly believe that the best way to determine what the villagers need is to ask them.

 Education is the highest priority for both them and us.
 In addition to financing the construction of new schools and community learning centers, we enhance underfunded schools through the provision of after school classes, libraries, playgrounds, soccer fields and soccer programs.
 Economic development and small infrastructure projects are also usually very high on their “wish list.”

 At the end of the day the villagers OWN the community learning centers, wells, bridges, libraries, irrigation systems and classes, because they are instrumental in conceiving, building, and maintaining them.
 They move several steps closer to no longer being dependent upon us.
 This is a goal we all share.